Staying safe and well in our hospital

 What can you do to reduce the spread of infection?

-- Tell staff if you have been overseas in the last 12 months, if you have vomiting or diarrhoea, open wounds or weeping skin sores
+- Tell staff if you have had any overseas healthcare contact (i.e. clinic, hospital, GP, nursing home) in the last 12 months, if you have vomiting or diarrhoea, open wounds or weeping skin sores

 - Wash your hands with an alcohol based hand rub or, soap and water regularly, and especially after using the toilet, changing a nappy, blowing your nose, sneezing or coughing